 Local historic designations include both historic district properties (neighborhoods or groups of properties) and historic landmark properties (individual properties with a high level of historical significance).
 The designations are mapped on the City’s DurhamMaps application.
 Instructions for determining whether properties have a local historic designation are as follows:

-Select the GoMaps text or image in the upper left-hand corner.
+Click the three-line menu in the upper left-hand corner.
+Select “Layer List”.

-Enter the property address in the “Quick Search” box in the upper right-hand corner.
-Addresses must be entered as street number, abbreviated directional, and street name with no punctuation, and should not include the type of street (for example: 2100 West Lakewood Avenue should be entered as “2100 W Lakewood”).
+Enter the property address or parcel ID in the search box in the upper left-hand corner.
+Addresses must be entered as street number, abbreviated directional, and street name with no punctuation, and should not include the type of street.

-The property, when selected, will be surrounded by a blue box and the tax data information will display in a results window at the bottom of your screen.
+The property, when selected, will be highlighted green and the tax data information will display in a results window on the left of your screen.

 If the property in question is designated as a local historic property that means that any time you would like to make modifications to the property (structure and site included) you will need to follow the steps for obtaining a certificate of appropriateness (COA) prior to pulling necessary permits and beginning work.
-Link to the COA process page.
+Click here to learn more about the COA process.